-NIMAA Attention: Michael Cyr 19 Grand Street Middletown, CT 06457
+NIMAA Attention: Michael Cyr 575 Main Street, 2nd floor Middletown, CT 06457

-Checks must clearly indicate the full name of the student, program cohort (e.g. Fall 2024 or Spring 2025), and fees covered (e.g. Books and Materials).
-Checks must be received by the payment due date in order to not incur a late payment fee.
+Checks must clearly indicate the full name of the student, program cohort (e.g. Fall 2023 or Spring 2024), and fees covered (e.g. Books and Materials).
 NIMAA does not accept cash payments.

 If student tuition and/or program fees are paid by an outside party (student loan, employer, workforce, externship organization) directly to NIMAA, those payments will be reflected in the student's Student Information System account within 30 days of receipt of payment.
-It is the student's responsibility to check their account balance and to notify the Finance team regarding any issues.
+It is the student's responsibility to check their account balance and to notify the Financial Aid Office regarding any issues.

-Note: this policy applies to all applicants and students, including those in Colorado, except those residing in Missouri and Pennsylvania.
+Note: this policy applies to all applicants and students except those residing in Missouri and Pennsylvania.

-NIMAA will provide a full refund for any payments made by any applicant not accepted to the school.
+NIMAA will provide a full refund for any payments made by any applicant not accepted to the school, excluding the non-refundable application fee.

-Students who cancel the Enrollment Agreement by notifying NIMAA within five business days after (1) signing the agreement or (2) making an initial payment but before commencement of classes, are entitled to a full refund of all tuition and fees paid.
+Students who cancel the Enrollment Agreement by notifying NIMAA within five business days after (1) signing the agreement or (2) making an initial payment but before commencement of classes, are entitled to a full refund of all tuition and fees paid (except the non-refundable application fee).
 Subsequent to this five-day cancellation period, an applicant requesting cancellation prior to the start of classes is entitled to a full refund of all monies paid minus the cancellation charge of \$100.

 Books and Materials (jacket, stethoscope and blood pressure cuff), learning materials background check, and CPR fees are non-refundable.
-Credentialing exam and study material fees are refundable until the date that the fee amount is due, as is listed in the Payment Schedule section.
+Credentialing exam and study material fees are refundable until the date that the fee amount is due, as is listed in the catalog payment table.